-\Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+^{}Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)

 All curriculum development at Laguna Beach Unified School District adheres to the California State Content Standards and Frameworks.
 Teachers align classroom curriculum to ensure that all students either meet or exceed state proficiency levels.
 Using student data from multiple assessments, administrators and teachers look at how well students are performing according to state grade level standards, identifying areas of strength and weakness.
 Teachers modify instruction to ensure students succeed in meeting grade level expectations.
-The District's Curriculum Committee provides guidance and input to ensure the educational program meets the needs of all students.
-The Curriculum Committee, comprised of representatives from schools, the District, and parents, oversees curriculum policy and maintains a continuum of instructional programs across all grade levels.
+The District's Curriculum Council provides guidance and input to ensure the educational program meets the needs of all students.
+The Curriculum Council, comprised of representatives from schools, the District, and parents, oversees curriculum policy and maintains a continuum of instructional programs across all grade levels.
+All students, including English learners, are given their own individual standards-aligned textbooks or instructional materials in core subjects for use in the classroom and to check out and take home or to access via their personal device at home and at school.
+All textbooks and instructional materials used within the District are aligned with the California State Content Standards and Frameworks.
+The Curriculum Council establishes selection criteria based on state standards, reviews instructional materials on the state list, and makes recommendations to the Board of Education for final approval.

 Laguna Beach Unified School District sets a high priority upon ensuring that sufficient and current textbooks and materials are available to support our school's instructional program.
-Laguna Beach Unified School District held a Public Hearing on September 11, 2018, and determined that each school within the District has sufficient and good quality textbooks, instructional materials, or science lab equipment, pursuant to the settlement of Williams vs. the State of California.
+Laguna Beach Unified School District held a Public Hearing on September 24, 2019, and determined that each school within the District has sufficient and good quality textbooks, instructional materials, or science lab equipment, pursuant to the settlement of Williams vs. the State of California.

 All textbooks are in adequate supply and in excellent to good condition.
-The school and district place great emphasis on providing students with the most up-to-date, state-adopted textbooks, and instructional materials.
-100% of students in each core subject area possess the necessary textbooks and instructional materials.
+The school and district place great emphasis on providing students with the most up-to-date, state-adopted textbooks, and instructional materials; 100% of students in each core subject area possess the necessary textbooks and instructional materials.